Financial markets reel, stocks plunge as Trump stuns with Europe travel ban

 U.S. S&P 500 futures ESc1 plummeted as much as 4.9% and last traded down 3.6%, a day after the S&P 500 .SPX lost 4.89%, putting the index firmly in a bear market territory, defined as a 20% fall from a recent top.

-Euro Stoxx 50 futures STXEc1 plunged 8.3% to their lowest levels since mid-2016.
+Euro Stoxx 50 futures plunged 8.3% to their lowest levels since mid-2016.
 They were last down 6.9% while investors rushed to safe-haven assets from bonds to gold to the yen and the Swiss franc.

 “The travel ban from Europe has definitely taken everyone by surprise,” said Khoon Goh, head of Asia Research at ANZ in Singapore.